 Before stocking up your cellar, medical experts caution that evidence on the health benefits are debatable, and alcohol may not benefit every drinker.
-Alcohol tolerance depends on the individual’s genetic makeup, physique and age.
+Alcohol tolerance depends on the individual’s genetic makeup, physique, and age.

 Consult your doctor prior to reaching for your glass of booze.
 Mixing alcohol with medication or even supplements can be fatal.

 Medical experts advised that if you don’t drink, there is no reason to start.
-There are other ways to improve your heart health and lower your risk of diabetes, example, eating a healthy diet and exercising.
+There are other ways to improve your heart health and lower your risk of diabetes, for example, eating a healthy diet and exercising.

 Low risk does not equal no risk

 “Although handled more like food in Canada, alcohol is a mind-altering drug and there are health risks associated with drinking,” remarked Dr. Gregory Taylor, Canada’s Chief Public Health Officer in his report on the State of Public Health in Canada 2015.
 Some key highlights in the report: